openmas-ai/openmas/docs/communicator_plugins.md

 # Communicator Plugin System

-SimpleMAS provides a robust system for discovering and using communicator plugins.
+OpenMAS provides a robust system for discovering and using communicator plugins.
 This allows for extending the framework with custom communication methods, both as installable packages (via entry points) and as local project extensions.

 ## Types of Plugins

 The communicator plugin system supports three types of plugin sources:

-1. **Built-in Communicators**: These are included with the SimpleMAS package (`HttpCommunicator`, etc.)
+1. **Built-in Communicators**: These are included with the OpenMAS package (`HttpCommunicator`, etc.)
-2. **Entry Point Plugins**: These are installed packages that register communicators via the `simple_mas.communicators` entry point
+2. **Entry Point Plugins**: These are installed packages that register communicators via the `openmas.communicators` entry point
 3. **Local Extensions**: These are project-local communicator implementations found in directories specified in `extension_paths`

 ## Using Communicator Plugins